 Librarians are available to teach classes on topics related to library research and to LATTC’s academic and CTE curriculum.
 Class topics may include a general orientation to the Library, how to find books and articles, how to find and identify authoritative public web pages, scholarly vs. popular sources, research strategies, citation styles and more.
 Our librarians can also team with faculty to design class presentations specific to their classes and students’ research topics.
 The librarians follow the Standards of Information Literacy established by the Association of College and Research Libraries, Instruction Section.
 As such Information Literacy is the set of skills needed to find, retrieve, analyze, and use information.”

-- To schedule a library instruction session for a class, contact a librarian at the reference desk (ex.3958)
+- To schedule a library instruction session for a class, please submit a Library Orientation Request Form, or contact a librarian at the reference desk (ex.3958)

 - For immediate help, ask a librarian and/or see Research Guides and Web Reference Resources

 Welcome to the Library!

 Come take a guided tour of the Library and receive a general introduction to LATTC Library resources.
 This workshop includes an overview of the Library policies and procedures.
 You will also be introduced to using the library online catalog and library research databases.

 Dates and Time: TBA

 Library Resources: Finding and Evaluating Books and Articles

 Learn how to find and evaluate books for academic research and locate books online